 In order to process your Alternative Educational loan you must complete the Private Education Loan Applicant Self-Certification form.
 When submitting this form, a counselor will discuss all the aid options you may have.

 Once you have accepted a loan, you are assigned a loan servicer.
 Your loan servicer is the organization that handles billing you for your loan and can provide you with information about repayment.
 To find out who your servicer is visit www.nslds.ed.gov or call the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243; TTY 1-800-730-8913).

 It is important that you contact your servicer and set up a repayment schedule.
-If you do not, you could end up in default.
+If you do not, you could end up in index.
 Default means you failed to make payments on your student loan according to the terms of your promissory note, the binding legal document you signed at the time you took out your loan.

 You have a choice of several repayment plans that are designed to meet the different needs of individual borrowers.
 The amount you pay and the length of time to repay your loans will vary depending on the repayment plan you choose.
 If you're having trouble making payments on your loans, contact your loan servicer as soon as possible.
 Your servicer will work with you to determine the best option for you.

 One Education Drive, Garden City, New York 11530-6793 - 516.572.7501